sajee05/Obsidian/Notes/07 Topper/AIR 16 Madhav Agarwal/GS1 Society.md

         -   Used as vote-bank politics - used more to gain political mileage
         -   May hinder international diplomacy (West Bengal Teesta dispute)
             -   eg: West Bengal- teesta dispute, Tamil concerns- relations with SL, NE region- Myanmar cautious diplomacy wrt army
-        -   Son of Soil Policy (happens in areas of higher ‘in’ migration (bringing outsiders), presence of regional parties, failure of state to acconomdate interests of natives & outsiders) #readagain
+        -   Son of Soil Policy (happens in areas of higher ‘in’ migration (bringing outsiders), presence of regional parties, failure of state to acconomdate interests of natives & outsiders)
             -   Means that the state constitutes the exclusive homeland of its main language speakers, who are the sons of the soil or local residents
             -   **Reasons:** Competition for industrial jobs, Rising unemployment, Rehabilitation of landowners + Agri distress, Linguistic reorg of state, Misued by regional parties **Needed for (+ve side):** Managing migration; Ensure that businesses do not adopt bias against local people (see them as lazy)
             -   **Issues:** May not pass legal scrutiny (**Article 16** only parl can prescribe residence), Auto industry which contributed to 25% of the state GDP of Haryana will be adversely impacted, Dangerous for unity of the country (open pandoras box); Revival of License Raj (akin to pvt nationalisation); Litigation-Does Article 16 cover pvt jobs or only state jobs; **Dr. Pradeep Jain Case** - Son of S would be unconst but not expressly rules on it